UK railway signalling: Emergency speed restriction

-Network Rail will fax information about the ESR to train crew booking-on points, where it must be displayed in the red-coloured 'Late notice case'.
-Crews are required to check this case when signing on for duty.
+Network Rail will email information about the ESR to specified staff (usually control staff and/or traincrew managers) at Train Operating Companies and Freight Operating Companies who take responsibility for arranging the display of the notice in the designated red-coloured "Late notice case" in train crew booking-on points.
+Crew are required to check this case when signing on for duty.

 If the speed restriction remains in place long enough for it to be published in the Weekly operating notice, it will become a Temporary speed restriction so the Warning indicator and its associated AWS magnet will be removed.

 Blanket speed restriction

 A Blanket speed restriction is used when it is necessary for trains to run more slowly over a large area.
 This is commonly used for weather conditions such as high winds, high temperatures or snow.
 No trackside signs are put out for a Blanket speed restriction, which enables it to be imposed quickly.
 Initially train drivers are informed directly by the signaller, and information is faxed to drivers' booking on points where it is posted on the Late notice board.